apache/druid/dev/style-conventions.md

 ## Documentation style

 For the majority of style considerations, the Apache Druid documentation follows the [Google Developer Documentation Style Guide](https://developers.google.com/style).
-For more detail see [Contribute to Druid docs](../docs/development/docs-contribute.md#style-guide).
+For more details, see [Contribute to Druid docs](../docs/development/docs-contribute.md#style-guide).